 Subcontracting is a heck of a way to grow a freelance business and move beyond the limitations of hourly rates and billables.
-But as with many aspects of the solo career, thorough documentation and foresight are crucial to reducing the headaches.
+But as with many aspects of the solo career, thorough documentation is crucial to reducing the headaches.
 This is where the value of the subcontractor agreement comes in.

-This post will give you a clear breakdown of the language you need for your subcontractor agreement and a number of useful templates to help you put it all together.
+This post will give you a clear breakdown of the language you need for your subcontractor agreement.
+We also provide a number of subcontract agreement templates to help you put it all together.

 A quick refresher: What’s the difference between contracting and subcontracting?